Mmiata Anam: Origin and history

-Administrative Structure
+Administrative structure

 The administrative system in Mmiata Anam as in other parts of Igboland, did not centralise on one political authority.
 Therefore, the administration are shared by groups, institutions and organizations.
 The largest authority was the village group where each member village was very much represented in matters that affected them.

 Nevertheless, the executive, legislative and judicial affairs of Mmiata Anam people usually began with the village level of government and ended with that of the village group assembly which comprised the two villages of Mmiata (Umuonuorah and Umudeze).
 Owing to this, governmental activities at these two levels were very much similar.
 It was so because, they followed the same pattern of representation and participation.

 Every male adult of all lineages starting from 23 years of age (Ebe nche belụ) to the oldest men (Otummuo) freely participated.
 Notwithstanding, Mmiata administrative authority was also widely dispersed among other institutions such as the age grades and the titled societies.
 Such institutions and organizations included the Ọwanụnọ, Okpokolo, and the Otummụọ, all of these groups formed the council of elders.

-His Royal Highness, Igwe Sylvester Nnose (Eze Di Ebube 1 of Anam) is the current traditional ruler of Mmiata.
+His Royal Highness, Igwe Sylvester Nnose (Eze Di Ebube 1 of Anam) was the traditional ruler of Mmiata until his death in April 2025.
+The current traditional ruler is Igwe Sunday Ozoemena from Umuonuora, Mmiata Anam.
 The stool of the Eze Mmiata was founded in the 19th century when the first traditional ruler was installed.

-Causes of Climate change

 Economy

 The main occupation of Mmiata people is trading, fishing, and farming; they depend mainly on agriculture and commerce for their daily livelihood.
 The location of the town within the tropical rainforest gives it the ecological basis for production of a wide range of tropical agricultural crops with widespread potential for industrial conventions.
 Most Mmiatans have out-station gardens where they usually cultivate their farm products.
 The prime cash crops include groundnut, maize, melon, etc. Food crops such as yam, cassava, potato and cocoyam are also produced in large quantities.